mscdex/node-imap/README.md

 * _Box_ is an object representing the currently open mailbox, and has the following properties:
     * **name** - A string containing the name of this mailbox.
-    * **validity** - A string containing a number that indicates whether the message IDs in this mailbox have changed or not.
-In other words, as long as this value does not change on future openings of this mailbox, any cached message IDs for this mailbox are still valid.
+    * **validity** - A string containing a number that indicates whether the message UIDs in this mailbox have changed or not.
+In other words, as long as this value does not change on future openings of this mailbox, any cached message UIDs for this mailbox are still valid.
     * **permFlags** - An array containing the flags that can be permanently added/removed to/from messages in this mailbox.
     * **messages** - An object containing properties about message counts for this mailbox.
         * **total** - An Integer representing total number of messages in this mailbox.
         * **new** - An Integer representing the number of new (unread) messages in this mailbox.
 * _ImapMessage_ is an object representing an email message.
 It consists of:
     * Properties:
-        * **id** - An Integer that uniquely identifies this message (within its mailbox).
+        * **uid** - An Integer that uniquely identifies this message (within its mailbox).
         * **seqno** - An Integer that designates this message's sequence number.
 This number changes when messages with smaller sequence numbers are deleted for example (see the ImapConnection's 'deleted' event).
         * **flags** - An array containing the flags currently set on this message.
         * **date** - A string containing the internal server date for the message (always represented in GMT?)